 Seasonal allergies in North America are a pain to deal with.
 Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can change the way you feel.
 Sure, symptoms can go from mild to severe, but there is one thing that all allergy sufferers may not know they can consider in order to help decrease their symptoms in their home – add a whole-home air filtration system.

-There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you ensure one major piece of the puzzle is taken care of so that your home’s air is helping, not causing, your allergies.
+There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you ensure one big piece of the puzzle is handled so that your home’s air is helping, not contributing to, your allergies.

-Here are three tidbits Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would likely flare up:
+Here are a couple tidbits Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would normally flare up:

 1) Investigate the types of air filtration systems

 Whole-home air cleaners and air filtration systems come in a number of shapes, sizes and technologies.
-Considered top-notch, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect solution for the most severe allergy sufferers and asthmatic residents.
+Touted as top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect answer for the most severe allergy sufferers and asthmatic residents.
 A HEPA filter is also a good route for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

-There are a variety of humidification choices from Service Experts Heating & Air Conditioning that are already designed to work best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can give you.
+There are a variety of humidification choices from Service Experts Heating & Air Conditioning that are already set up to work best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can offer.